dao-xyz/peerbit/docs/modules/program/composition/README.md

 [composition](./composition.ts ':include')

-Here are a few exmaples of programs that you can compose your program with: [Document store](./packages/programs/data/document), [Clock service](./packages/programs/clock-service), [Chain agnostic access controller](./packages/programs/acl/identity-access-controller)
+Here are a few examples of programs that you can compose your program with: [Document store](./packages/programs/data/document), [Clock service](./packages/programs/clock-service), [Chain agnostic access controller](./packages/programs/acl/identity-access-controller)